gwilku/jscan-docs/jeep/jt.rst

 General hints for JT
 ====================

-Please see the JL section above - JT shares a lot with the JL model.
+For ESS (and other features) please see the JL section above - JT shares a lot with the JL model.

 Changing TPMS thresholds
 ========================